SOLAS-TTRPG/SOLAS/README.md

 ## Basic Boons
 *These do not have requirements*

+### Among the Dead
+You have advantage on checks against disease.
+Additionally, any necrotic damage against you is rolled with disadvantage.

-### Adrenaline
+### Arcanist
-You are able to push your body beyond its normal limits for a short time.
-Once per rest at the start of your turn, you can use recover an additional stamina point.
+When using a trick, you can instead choose to use any combination of **Heart** and **Focus** totaling the focus cost of the trick.

 ### Blink
 You can use the **Misty Step** trick once per rest with no **Focus** cost (still costs 1 **Stamina**).